-- 1. Go to the Main > Reporting > Data Loss Prevention or Discovery page. - 2.
-From Recent Reports, select Incidents (last 3 days). - 3.
-Select an incident.
-Its details are displayed in the bottom section of the page. - 4.
-Click the Tune Policy button on the left side of the incident details toolbar. - 5.
-Select one of the following options: - Excluding source from rules, page 84 - Disabling policies, page 84 - Disabling rules, page 85
+- 1) Go to the Main > Reporting > Data Loss Prevention or Discovery page. - From Recent Reports, select Incidents (last 3 days). - Select an incident.
+Its details are displayed in the bottom section of the page.
+3) - Click the Tune Policy button on the left side of the incident details toolbar. - Select one of the following options: - Excluding source from rules - Disabling policies - Disabling rules